 Interested in Conducting Research in a Faculty Lab?

-Find out what's involved by following the links below
+Find out how it works by following the links below:

-What is undergraduate research?
 IB offers students the opportunity of participating in the research being conducted in the laboratories of its faculty members and other affiliated researchers.
 This may involve anything from collecting data in the field to doing experiments in the lab.
 It may involve assisting a faculty member, postdoc, or senior graduate student with ongoing experiments or may involve independent research no one has ever undertaken before.
-You can earn academic credit for your research by signing up for IB 390 (or IB 490).
+You can earn academic credit for your research by signing up for IB 199, IB 390, or IB 490.
 You must have the approval of the faculty member in whose laboratory you will work before doing this.
 The faculty member will discuss with you an appropriate number of credit hours to sign up for.

 - You should start by thinking about the kinds of topics that really interest you.
 Do you prefer field work or laboratory work?
 Are you interested in work that addresses questions at the molecular or cellular level or work that is more systems-oriented?

-- Click here for a list of all faculty and their research interests.
+- Click here for a list of faculty who often have undergraduates working in their labs, and their research interests.

 - Send an email to the professor(s) whose lab(s) you are interested in joining.
 It is certainly permissible to send an email to more than one professor at a time, but you should make your email specific to each person rather than sending a generic "Hi, I'm interested in working in your lab" message.
 Show that you know something about the person's work and indicate why you're interested in it.